bk/wmk/readme.md

   `htdocs/`, `data/` or `tmp/`.
 If the file path does not start with one of these, `data` is assumed.
 The specified (or implied) directory must exist.

+- `init_commands`: A list of arbitrary commands to run at the very beginning of processing, just after theme settings have been loaded and the Python search path configured.
+They are run in order inside the base directory of the site.

 - `cleanup_commands`: A list of arbitrary commands to run at the very end of wmk processing.
 The commands are run in order inside the base directory of the site.